apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     # o.a.s.repoinit.parser 1.5.2
     # and o.a.s.jcr.repoinit 1.1.22
     add user1,user2 to group grpA

-    # remove does not work so far, SLING-9090
     remove user3,user5 from group grpB

     # ACLs on user homes, requires